Scottish independence: Pro-independence

 Scottish independence is supported most prominently by the Scottish National Party, but other parties also support independence.
 Other pro-independence parties which have held representation in the Scottish Parliament or the UK Parliament include the Scottish Greens, the Alba Party and the Scottish Socialist Party.
-Other parties which support Scottish independence include the Independence for Scotland Party, the Scottish Libertarian Party, and Sovereignty Scotland.
+Other parties which support Scottish independence include the Independence for Scotland Party, the Scottish Libertarian Party, and Sovereignty.
 At the 2021 Scottish Parliament election, 72 of the 129 seats available were won by pro-independence parties (64 SNP and 8 Greens).
 The independence movement consists of many factions with varying political views.
 The SNP wants Scotland to keep the monarchy (see personal union) and become an independent Commonwealth realm, similar to Canada, Australia or New Zealand.
 All of the other aforementioned pro-independence parties want Scotland to become an independent republic.
 The SSP has led republican protests and authored the Declaration of Calton Hill, calling for an independent republic.

 The Independence Convention was set up in 2005, seeking "Firstly, to create a forum for those of all political persuasions and none who support independence; and secondly, to be a national catalyst for Scottish independence."
 The Scottish Republican Socialist Movement is a Pan-Socialist independence movement that believes that Scotland should be made an independent republic.
 This movement has a Firebrand socialist ethos, however is not affiliated with the SSP or the Scottish Communist Party.
 It believes that a failure to become independent should lead to mass emigration elsewhere, or as put as a slogan "Independence or Desertion".